Org-roam User Manual

 The same completions can be triggered anywhere for the symbol at point if not within a bracketed link.
 This is provided by org-roam-complete-everywhere.
 Similarly, the completion candidates are the titles and aliases for all Org-roam nodes, and upon choosing a candidate a roam:Title link will be inserted linking to the node of choice.

-This is disable by default.
+This is disabled by default.
 To enable it, set org-roam-completion-everywhere to t:

 (setq org-roam-completion-everywhere t)